Sucuri/sucuri-wordpress-plugin/readme.txt

 Daniel is no longer maintaining the Sucuri plugin at GoDaddy.
 We have transferred it to a dedicated team to maintain and improve it.

 == Changelog ==
+= 1.9.8 =
+* Add support for configuration of CORS header

 = 1.9.7 =
 * Add support for configuration of CSP header (report only)